 There are a variety of systems available and the underfloor heating costs depend on the running time, heat output, the size of the heated area and the system type.
 You will also need a thermostat to control the system which is sold separately to the heating system.
 To find out the cost of purchasing a system, get a quote and we will come back to you with a detailed quote to meet your requirements.

-Even though underfloor heating is known for its reliability once the system has been installed, it is important to make sure your system is covered with appropriate guarantees and warranties.
+Even though floor heating is known for its reliability, once the system has been installed, it is important to make sure your system is covered with the appropriate Warmup guarantees and warranties.

 Read our Blog

 Whether you’re renovating or choosing flooring for a new build, we outline in this article what you need to know about different flooring for underfloor heating.

 This blog post discusses the advantages and disadvantages of underfloor heating.
 Wondering whether installing a UFH system is right for you?
 Find out here.

 In this guide we’ll answer some of your most frequently asked questions about radiant floor heating systems.
 Find out the answers and discover the benefits of UFH..

 Transform the way you heat your home with Warmup, the world’s best-selling floor heating brand.